AgilistTim/off-script/README.md

    - Go to Firebase Console > Authentication > Settings > Authorized domains
    - Add your domain (e.g., your-app.onrender.com) to the list of authorized domains
    - This is required for OAuth operations like Google Sign-In to work correctly
+   - Without this step, you may see CORS errors or authentication failures when accessing from your domain

 5. Deploy Firestore security rules:
    ```